 The Southwest Priority Card and the Southwest Companion Pass

 Here’s an overview about how you can use the Southwest Rapid Rewards Priority card to help earn the awesome Southwest Companion Pass.

-This makes it as valuable — in terms of earning points (NOT in benefits) — as Southwest’s two other personal cards:
+This makes it as valuable — in terms of earning points (NOT in benefits) — as Southwest’s two other personal cards, which also have the same 75,000-point offers.

 You ultimately have to decide WHICH of those cards you’d like to get, considering: